Transportation & Materials Moving

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Transportation & Materials Moving, too.
-About 5.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Transportation & Materials Moving.
+About 6.5% of those with this major are international students.

 How Much Do Transportation & Materials Moving Majors Make?